 National Park Service website.
 Interactive maps tailored to historic properties have been introduced.
 Please see the map help page to get started with these maps.
 These specialized maps have been integrated with the Phoenix Historic Property Register so that historic districts or individually designated properties can be easily located.

 Q: If my property is not currently listed, how can I get it listed on the Phoenix Historic Property Register or National Register of Historic Places?

-A: The complete eligibility criteria, consideration factors and procedures for requesting historic designation are available online.
+A: Refer to the links provided here, regarding the complete eligibility criteria, consideration factors and the procedures for requesting historic designation.

 Q: How do I research the history of my property?